jsiegenthaler/homebridge-eosstb/README.md

 * **Synchronised Current Channel**: Changing the channel on the set-top box changes the displayed channel in the Home app in real time, and vice-versa.

-* **Selectable Channel List Order**: Choose between different channel orders: Most-Watched will keep your most watched channels at the top of the channel list.
-Of course, you can choose a standard channel order if desired.
-IMPROVE THIS TEXT.
+* **Selectable Channel Sort By**: Channels in the Home app channel list can be listed in the same order as shown on the TV, or by Most Watched.

 * **Synchronised Channel List Order**: Changing the order of channels in a profile on your set-top box changes the standard channel list order in the Home app in real time.
 No reboot required.
 Note that the Shared Profile channel list order cannot be changed.